Palm Beach, Florida: 1940–1960

-1960 - 1990
+1960–1990

-John F. Kennedy was elected President of the United States in 1960, and selected La Querida as his Winter White House, which his father bought in 1933.
+John F. Kennedy was elected President of the United States in 1960, and selected as his Winter White House La Querida, which his father bought in 1933.
 In December 1960, police in Palm Beach averted a retired postal worker's attempt to assassinate then president-elect Kennedy.
 The president also spent the last weekend of his life in Palm Beach, several days before his assassination in November 1963.
 Yvelyne "Deedy" Marix became the first woman elected to the town council in February 1970, and later became the first woman elected mayor of Palm Beach in 1983.
 Between 1971 and 1977, Earl E.T.
 Smith served as mayor of Palm Beach.
 He was previously an Ambassador of the United States to Cuba.

 Preservationist Barbara Hoffstot published a book titled Landmark Architecture in Palm Beach in 1974.
 She personally photographed and summarized many older buildings in the town.
 The book also called for more awareness of and improvements to a system for protecting historic landmarks.
 The town council responded in 1979 by approving an ordinance establishing the Landmarks Preservation Commission, which identifies and works to protect historic structures.

 General Foods and Post Cereals heiress Marjorie Merriweather Post bequeathed Mar-a-Lago to the United States upon her death in 1973, hoping it would be used as a Winter White House.
 The residence was returned to the Post family in 1981, before being purchased by Donald Trump in 1985 for roughly $10 million.
-He converted the estate into a club by 1995 and would later use Mar-a-Lago as a Winter White House during his presidency from 2017 to 2021.
+He converted the estate into a club by 1995 and would later use Mar-a-Lago as a Winter White House during his presidency from 2017 to 2021, and again during his second term.
 A nor'easter in November 1984 caused the Mercedes I to crash into the seawall of Mollie Wilmot's estate.
 Wilmot's staff served the 10 sailors sandwiches and freshly brewed coffee in her gazebo and offered martinis to journalists reporting on the incident.